emily1618/Data-Portfolio/interview_cheatsheet.md

 #### Resampling
 - Resampling methods are very useful and beneficial in statistics and machine learning to fit more accurate models, model selection and parameter tuning.
-They draw samples from train data and fit model to check the variability of model and get additional information.
+Involve repeatedly drawing samples from a dataset and calculating statistics and metrics on each of those samples in order to obtain further information.
 Use `from sklearn.utils import resample`

 #### Missing Values
 - KNN Imputer: There are different ways to handle missing data.
 Some methods such as removing the entire observation if it has a missing value or replacing the missing values with mean, median, or mode values.
 However, these methods can waste valuable data or reduce the variability of your dataset.
 In contrast, KNN Imputer maintains the value and variability of your datasets, and yet it is more precise and efficient than using the average values: https://medium.com/@kyawsawhtoon/a-guide-to-knn-imputation-95e2dc496e